Talent-Index/Certificate-Issuance-System/README.md

 # AvaCertify - Certificate Issuance System
+# AvaCertify - Certificate Issuance System

+A decentralized certificate issuance and verification system built on Avalanche blockchain using Foundry framework.
+This system provides secure, tamper-proof, and verifiable digital credentials through smart contracts and a modern web interface.
 A decentralized certificate issuance and verification system built on Avalanche blockchain using Foundry framework.
 This system provides secure, tamper-proof, and verifiable digital credentials through smart contracts and a modern web interface.

 ## 🎥 Project Demo and Pitch